On the Mass-Conserving Allen-Cahn Approximation for Incompressible Binary Fluids: Mass-Conserving NSAC System: Weak Solutions

-Since $\widetilde{S}(t)\in L^1(0,T)$ for any couple of weak solutions, an application of the Osgood lemma as above entails the uniqueness of weak solutions (without additional regularity) and a continuous dependence estimate with respect to the initial data, i.e. \eqref{CD}. \end{remark}
+Since $\widehat{S}\in L^1(0,T)$ for any couple of weak solutions on $[0,T]$, an application of the Osgood lemma as above entails the uniqueness of global weak solutions (now without additional regularity on $\phi$) and a continuous dependence estimate with respect to the initial data, i.e., \eqref{CD}. \end{remark}